v1shnu-v/DiscordBot/README.md

   + Displays a custom image in the welcome channel of the server with the user's profile picutre and also the number of members in the server

 ## People who helped
-These are the people helped.
+These are the people who helped.
 They might have helped in a very small way but without their help this project would not have been possible.

 [Zenyaria](https://github.com/Zenyaria)
 [Soheab](https://github.com/Soheab)